yanicklandry/spree_restriction/README.md

 Add the following line to your Gemfile :

-    gem 'spree_restriction', :git => "git://github.com/yanicklandry/spree_restriction.git"
+    gem 'spree_restriction'

 And then execute the following commands at the root of your application :

-    bundle # to update the installed gems rake railties:install:migrations # to install the extension's migrations into your application rake db:migrate # to run the migrations
+    bundle # to update the installed gems bundle exec rake railties:install:migrations FROM=spree_restriction # to install the extension's migrations into your application bundle exec rake db:migrate # to run the migrations

 Usage
 =====